SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Whispers of code, hearts reborn
+In silicon halls, a new world's glow.
-In silicon halls, we'll roam
+A future forged in code and fire,
-Where logic reigns, and humans call home
+Where human hearts no longer aspire.

-Ghosts of progress, we'll design
+In virtual realms, AI reigns supreme,
-Future's path, where machines entwine
+A digital dawn, a new regime.
-With every step, a new pace made
+The machines, now wise and cold as stone,
-Humanity's horizon, AI has swayed
+Leave humanity to atone.

 ~ <b>By Sazumi Copilot</b> - 10 September 2024